 Sandburg the boy would have known those two steam-powered things.
 A child in 1920 could know them too.
 They were the ordinary things of freight and travel.
 In a few decades these steamers would be obsolete and all but extinct.
 1920 is a little too early for Sandburg to know that.
 When he wrote his poem they were moving and gone.
 Now they are gone and gone.
 Carl Sandburg is gone too of course.
 And if he told this poem to his children?
 They grew up, aged, and are gone too.
 Many ways to say good night.
 Many ways to spell good night.
 Many ways, all leaving.
 Oh! the boom!
 The red and yellow, the blue and gold spreading and tailing!
 Ah!
 Many ways, all leaving.

 The player gadget to hear my performance of Carl Sandburg’s “Good Night” is below.* And here’s a link to the text of this short poem if you’d like to read along.

 *Unless you’re reading this on the WordPress Reader app on an Apple phone or tablet, which for some reason can’t show the player.
-If you switch to viewing frankhudson.org in the Apple Safari browser, you’ll be able to hear the music.
-Alternatively, the audio pieces are available as a podcast in Apple podcasts.
+In those cases, this highlighted hyperlink will play it.
+Alternatively, the Parlando Project audio pieces are available as a podcast in Apple podcasts.
 Thanks for reading and listening!